Slack & Email Notifications

 Sleuth can send emails or Slack notifications when something of significance happens, including messages for your entire team, yourself, and/or to commit and pull request authors.

-Before you set up project-level Slack notifications, the Slack integration must first be connected to your Sleuth organization.
+Before you set up project-level Slack notifications, the must first be enabled in your Slack workspace.
 Once that's done, you can configure who and how those notifications are sent and who receives them.

 At this point, you can notify users in your Slack organization that a notifications channel for this project has been set up and that they should join it to receive any and all change notifications that occur in that project.